rust-lang/rfcs/text/0000-eq-statement-warning.md

 I'd like to quote @mbrubeck to provide additional motivation for why this is a good candidate for an on-by-default builtin lint:

 - It catches a typo that is easy to make and difficult to spot, and that won't be caught by type checking.

-- It can be very narrowly targeted, only matching statements of the form EXPR == EXPR;.
+- It can be very narrowly targeted, only matching statements of the form `EXPR == EXPR;`.

-- False positives are unlikely, because == should rarely if ever have side effects, so it almost never makes sense to discard its result.
+- False positives are unlikely, because `==` should rarely if ever have side effects, so it almost never makes sense to discard its result.

 # Detailed design
 [design]: #detailed-design